 Why is Leatherwood Honey so expensive?

-We now need to wait until the blossoming of the Leatherwood trees - in the summer of 2019-2020, for the next honey harvest.
+Leatherwood trees also require lots of moisture and recent seasons have been very dry.
+This reduces the flow of nectar from the trees.therwood trees - in the summer of 2019-2020, for the next honey harvest.